Berrinba, Queensland: History

 Berrinba was named as a suburb within the City of Brisbane on 1 November 1971 by the Queensland Place Names Board.
 The name Berrinba is an Aboriginal word meaning towards the south.

 Berrinba East State School opened on 24 January 1977.

 In 1979, Logan City Council and Brisbane City Council agreed to transfer Berrinba to Logan City in 1979, but it was not implemented until January 1997.

-Berrinba East State School opened on 24 January 1977.